Community Detection in Multiplex Networks: Theoretical analysis

 \begin{itemize} \item[\rev{(\textbf{LR})}] \textbf{Layer relevance.} Some methods take into consideration each layer's importance\rev{, also called relevance in some of the reviewed works,} in order to control their contribution to the computation of the multiplex community structure. \rev{Layer relevance is either} learned based on the layer characteristics, or \rev{it can be an input of the algorithm} based on a-priori knowledge (e.g., user preferences). \item[\rev{(\textbf{Det})}] \textbf{Determinism.} This refers to whether a method has a deterministic behavior, \rev{e.g.,} its output is independent from the order of examination of the nodes and/or layers. \item[\rev{(\textbf{AK})}] \textbf{Auto-detection of the number of communities.} Some methods expect the number of communities to be decided ahead of time while other methods can automatically define the number of communities. \item[\rev{(\textbf{SS})}] \textbf{Subgraph structure.} \rev{The primary product of all the reviewed methods are the cluster memberships of nodes.
 However, some methods also tell us something about the multilayer subgraph structures underlying each community, that is, we can get more information about which edges contributed to the discovery of each community.} \end{itemize}

 \rev{ Different algorithms tune layer relevance (LR) in different ways.
-The only algorithm allowing to specify weights as input parameters is GLouvain, through the parameter omega { $\omega$} that gives more or less importance to the fact that the same actor is included in the same community in different layers.
-However, these weights are assigned to pairs of actors in different layers, not to individual layers, and in practice omega { $\omega$} is set to a single value for the whole network.
+The only algorithm allowing to specify weights as input parameters is GLouvain, through the parameter omega \revm{(}$\omega$\revm{)} that gives more or less importance to the fact that the same actor is included in the same community in different layers.
+However, these weights are assigned to pairs of actors in different layers, not to individual layers, and in practice $\omega$ is set to a single value for the whole network.
 In EMCD, the importance of the various layers may be considered by differently setting the resolution parameter in the multilayer modularity.
-Both LART and MLP use a concept of layer relevance (that is, how important a layer is for a node or a pair of nodes) to weight the probability of the random walker to switch layer or of a label to be propagated.
+Both LART and \revm{MDLPA} use a concept of layer relevance (that is, how important a layer is for a node or a pair of nodes) to weight the probability of the random walker to switch layer or of a label to be propagated.
 ML-LCD is designed to explicitly incorporate layer relevance weighting schemes in the local community functions. }

-\rev{Non-determinism is the result of different features in different algorithms: using heuristics to optimize an objective function (such as GLouvain), using non-deterministic clustering algorithms as sub-procedures (as PMM and SCML), using stochastic choices (as LART) or updating community assignments iteratively (as MLP).}
+\rev{Non-determinism is the result of different features in different algorithms: using heuristics to optimize an objective function (such as GLouvain), using non-deterministic clustering algorithms as sub-procedures (as PMM and SCML), using stochastic choices (as LART) or} \revm{the iterative computations performed by MDLPA and ACLcut, depending on the order in which nodes are processed.}

+\revm{The automated selection of the number of communities is a practically important property especially for networks.
+Traditional clustering algorithms requiring the number of clusters as input, such as k-means, can be run multiple times to optimize $k$ using some measures of clustering quality, but this procedure has not been explored for the algorithms studied in this survey.}